80 M Street SE, Washington, DC

 Targeting LEED Gold

 80 M Street, SE is located in Washington DC’s Navy Yard neighborhood.
 The first of its kind in the city, the project scope includes a mass timber vertical extension to an existing seven-story building.
-The project will add two full floors of trophy class office space with 17’-0” ceiling heights.
+The renovation adds two full floors of trophy-class office space with 16’-0” floor-to-ceiling heights.
 An occupied penthouse level will add additional office density as well as a rooftop terrace and shared amenity space.